When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 Getting Mark’s backpack off was harder than David expected because of all the straps, the one-man tent and sleeping bag, and the heavy load Mark was carrying.
 But finally it was off and sitting between them.

 David turned on his left side, slipped a small double ring onto each of two tent stakes, put a carabiner on each ring, and used the hammer in his multi-tool to pound the stakes through the scree into the ground.
-Then he rolled back and grabbed Mark’s pack, pulled it over him to his left side, and slipped a backpack strap onto each carabiner.
+Then he rolled back and grabbed Mark’s pack, pulled it across his body to his left side, and slipped a backpack strap onto each carabiner.
 It wasn’t as secure as he’d have liked, but it was as good as he could do.
 He hoped the pack would stay put.

 David called up to the twins to let them know what he was doing.
 “I’m going to get Mark into his harness.
 You guys okay?”